 Based on the core values that guide us as disciples, “BE ONE, MAKE ONE” incorporates focused study, weekly Scripture readings based on key Biblical themes, and messages during Sunday worship services to reinforce the lessons.
 In addition, participants can engage in a variety of spiritual activities throughout the year.

 No matter where you are in your spiritual journey, “BE ONE, MAKE ONE” can help you develop into a more engaged and growing disciple of Jesus!
 Click here for the Bible Reading Plan.
+Interested in finding out how you are doing in your Discipleship journey, click here for the Discipleship Evaluation Tool.

 As we continue this journey, we are entering the Passionate Worshipper season.
 What does that mean?
 It means that, no matter what we are doing, we make sure we are doing it for God.
 We are Christ’s ambassadors and it is our responsibility to honor and praise the one who sends us to carry His message into the world through both our words and our actions.
 We hope to see you at worship each week so that we can praise, celebrate, pray and sing together in response to His word!